CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/View_Users_Page_readme.md

 Click on **Users** option as shown below:
 ![](images/user21.png)

 a.
-Getting user lab details
+Getting user lab details, Click on User's lab status option as shown in below image:

 ![](images/labstatus1.png)